g4m817/llm-attention-head-instability/README.md

 Even if this instability signal proves too noisy or imprecise to serve as a practical security measure, it may still be useful for interpretability.
 In particular, the instability windows may highlight when during decoding a model is actively processing system instructions, when its heads disagree on that focus, and when it stabilizes toward either following those instructions or drifting toward adversarial input.

+If I've misstated something, please tell me via an issue so I can correct it!

 ---

 ## 1. Overview